nate-ph/nathanheine/src/content/pages/contact.md

 slug: /contact
 title: Get in touch
 ---

-Got a burning question regarding **JAMstack**, Need a new **Website**, or just anything in general.
-We are happy to talk.
+Got a burning question for me or need help with a data related problems?
+Don't hesitate to reach out!!

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)